rgr2k/pd-qa-assessment/README.md

 ### Run Headed

-On your terminal prompt, run one of the below commands
+On your terminal prompt, run one of the below commands:

-1. Run `npm run cypress:open`
+1. Run `npx cypress open`
 2. Click `section-1.spec.js`

 or